afsalthaj/my_tech_talks/kafka-meets-fp.md

 ## Final tagless for an automation

-In IAG, we had to deal with an automation that sticks together various components that with schema registry, kafka-connect, streams, admin clients and so forth.
+We had to deal with an automation that sticks together various components that with schema registry, kafka-connect, streams, admin clients and so forth.
 Each component looks like this:

 ```scala
 type Action[F[_], A] = Kleisli[EitherT[F, SchemaRegistryError, ?], SchemaRegistryClient, A]